evilshxt/KeyForge/schema.md

 ## Explanation
 1. **Users Collection**:
+   - All authenticated users can read all user documents (needed for global leaderboards).
-   - Users can only access their own user document based on their UID.
+   - Users can only write to their own user document based on their UID.
-   - This protects personal stats and settings.
+   - This protects personal stats while allowing public leaderboard access.

 2. **Scores Collection**:
    - All authenticated users can read scores (for leaderboards and analytics).